MLTQ/OrbWeaver/Docs/Architecture.md

 - When the GUI exits, the desktop launcher aborts the Axum server task and calls `NetworkHandle::shutdown()` to tear down the embedded router cleanly, ensuring no stray QUIC endpoints stay bound between sessions.

 ## Known Gaps / Future Work
-1. **Gossip robustness** – Add deduplication, retries/backoff, and telemetry around ingest failures.
+1. **Blob download retry logic** – Currently blob downloads fail silently if the peer is unreachable; add exponential backoff and retry queue for failed downloads.
+2. **Legacy FileRequest/FileChunk removal** – The old gossip-based file transfer code is retained for compatibility but no longer used; can be removed once all nodes are updated.
-2. **Blob redemption tests** – Add automated coverage that exercises ticket issuance, persistence, and redemption across multiple nodes.
+3. **Blob redemption tests** – Add automated multi-node integration tests that exercise ticket issuance, gossip propagation, and active blob downloads end to end.
-3. **API polish** – Add pagination/search, richer error mapping, and authentication hooks.
+4. **API polish** – Add pagination/search, richer error mapping, and authentication hooks.
-4. **Observability** – Expand logging, metrics, and tracing to aid operators once nodes run long-lived.
+5. **Observability** – Expand logging, metrics, and tracing to aid operators once nodes run long-lived.
-5. **Integration testing** – Extend the ignored REST harness into a multi-node scenario that uploads via REST/CLI and verifies blob tickets replicate end to end.
+6. **Peer discovery improvements** – Currently requires manual friendcode exchange; explore DHT or rendezvous for automatic peer discovery.

 ## Documentation & Tooling
 - Architectural intent lives here; design rationales and roadmap details are in `Docs/Design.md` and `Docs/ImplementationPlan.md`.